guptais/demo-http-sink-kafka-connector/README.md

 https://www.confluent.io/blog/kafka-connect-single-message-transformation-tutorial-with-examples/

-Aggregation being a stateful transformation cannot be done within SMTs.
+Aggregation, being a stateful transformation, cannot be done within SMTs.
 Complex transformations and operations that apply to multiple messages are best implemented with KSQL and Kafka Streams.

 Reference: